zSnout/v5.zsnout.com/client/math/does-0-equal-1/index.md

 The "0 = 1" paradox states that the numbers 0 and 1 are equivalent.
 We can easily prove this.
 Once done, we'll show you how you can use this to prove that any two numbers are equivalent!

+_DISCLAIMER: The math in this article is invalid, as we can't abuse parentheses in divergent series.
+It's just a fun experiment, but it doesn't count as a valid argument._

 \toc

 - [Proving That 0 = 1](#proving-that-0--1)